Hollow Knight: Silksong Demo At Gamescom Was The Same As E3 2019

 Story Highlight

-• Hollow Knight: Silksong finally received a release window after years of anticipation.
+• Hollow Knight: Silksong has finally received a release window after years of anticipation.

 • Aside from a few minor tweaks, the demo was unchanged, leaving many disappointed.

-Hollow Knight: Silksong is arguably one of the most anticipated games in recent memory, yet official updates have been scarce.
-Most of what fans know comes from rumors and insider reports.
+Hollow Knight: Silksong is arguably one of the most anticipated games in recent memory, yet official updates on the title have remained scarce over the years.
+Most of what fans know about the game comes from rumors and insider reports.

-The game was first revealed in 2019, with its debut trailer arriving in 2022.
-Since then, information has been almost nonexistent.
-However, during Gamescom Opening Night Live, it was confirmed that Silksong is targeting a 2025 release window, though no exact date was provided.
+This long-anticipated sequel was first revealed in 2019, and after its trailer in 2022, official information has been almost nonexistent.
+However, during Gamescom Opening Night Live, it was finally confirmed that Silksong is targeting a 2025 release window.

 A playable demo was also available at the event, but it turned out to be the same build shown at E3 2019, leaving fans still hungry for fresh details.